mbkimani/web-layout/README.md

 # web-layout
-This is the web layout for a standard webpage. created using html and css
+This is the web layout for a standard webpage.
+Created using HTML and CSS.